 Can I register for VAT if my taxable turnover does not exceed the prescribed limits?

 It is possible to register voluntarily provided you have a bona fide business.

-From April 2013, the HM Revenue & Customs systems and processes supporting the VAT registration applications were improved.
-HM Revenue & Customs advises the time it takes to issue a VAT registration number will, for the majority of submissions received using the online service take three working days
+HMRC advises the time it takes to issue a VAT registration number which will, for the majority of submissions received using the online service, take three working days.

 Cash accounting scheme